 When creating a video ad for the revolutionary app, Production M didn’t have to look far for inspiration.
 They just REVEALED (pun intended) its features in a fun and creative way.
 By blending the user’s perspective with an enjoyable music score, Production M opened a “window” of opportunities.

-For that reason, it was only logical for JV Studios to center the video around the lifestyle and everyday uses of how the HydroTap is your one-stop shop for all your drinking needs.
+For that reason, it was only logical for JV Studios to center the video around the lifestyle and everyday uses of how the HydroTap is the go-to for all your drinking needs.

 Their industry-leading solutions and services, as well as more than three-decades-long experience in laboratory informatics, are expertly showcased in the featured video, produced by masters of the trade, MultiVision Digital.

-12. Kodak Alaris M1 by The DVI Video
+21. Kodak Alaris M1 by The DVI Group

-They asked the DVI Video to create an inviting promo video, and the agency delivered.
+They asked the DVI Group to create an inviting promo video — and the agency delivered.

-To change the general perception of physical photographs, the DVI Video used real people rediscovering the magic.
+To change the general perception of physical photographs, the DVI Group used real people to rediscover the magic.
 Combining the casual testimonials with clean graphics and on-screen statistics (that proved even young adults in the digital age still love a classic printed photo), DVI made sure Kodak Alaris stands tall.
 Conveniently.

 "Are you ready to upgrade your vitamin game?"
 Nourished (or Nourish3d) is the world's first truly personalized nutrition product made by patented 3D printing tech and a vegan encapsulation formula to create totally bespoke and delicious vitamin stacks.

-So, let us get this straight...
+So, let's get this straight...
 3D printed vegan vitamin nutrients?
-Sounds a little farfetched, however, the brand's promo video, made by Coal, proves that the future is now and it's here.
+Sounds a little farfetched, isn't it?
+However, the brand's promo video, made by Coal, proves that the future is now and it's here.